 Substance abuse can bring dramatic changes in the behaviors of youth and children — changes in eating and sleep patterns, loss of interest in school, dropping grades, self-mutilation, loneliness, depression, bad moods, sadness, neglecting personal hygiene, lying, stealing, poor concentration and coordination, slurred speech and risky behaviors.

-Church leaders can also teach parents how to develop good communication with their children, set limits and safe boundaries, encourage them in order to build their confidence, provide safe supervision and know their friends.
+Church leaders can also teach parents how to develop good communication with their children, set limits and safe boundaries, encourage them to build their confidence, provide safe supervision and know their friends.

-Identify parents in the church and community who are dealing with a child’s substance addiction, and minister to them directly.
+Identify parents in the church and community who are dealing with a child’s substance abuse or addiction and minister to them directly.
 You can bring parents together in church-sponsored support groups to talk, pray and show each other support.

-You also can make valuable information and resources available to community and church parents of substance-addicted children or youth, encouraging parents to get help by putting them in touch with local addiction prevention and recovery agencies like Voice for the Children or American Addiction Centers.
+You also can make valuable information and resources available to parents of substance-addicted children or youth.
+Encourage parents in your church and community to get help by putting them in touch with local addiction prevention and recovery agencies like Voice for the Children or American Addiction Centers.

 Your church can also more fully embrace the whole family, hosting church programs and recreational events for children and youth and encouraging parents to help supervise the activities and become actively involved.